bluescarni/mppp/doc/sphinx/integer.rst

 Concepts
 --------

-.. cpp:concept:: template <typename T, std::size_t SSize> mppp::IntegerOpInteroperable
+.. cpp:concept:: template <typename T, std::size_t SSize> mppp::IntegerOpType

-   This concept is satisfied by all types with which an :cpp:class:`~mppp::integer` with static size ``SSize`` can interoperate via its :ref:`overloaded operators <integer_operators>`.
+   This concept is satisfied by all types with which an :cpp:class:`~mppp::integer` with static size ``SSize`` can interact via its :ref:`overloaded operators <integer_operators>`.
 Specifically, this concept is satisfied by:

    * all :cpp:concept:`~mppp::CppInteroperable` types,
    * :cpp:class:`~mppp::integer` with static size ``SSize``.